Rosy-Jihye-Noh/langgraph-practice-uv/README.md

-# langgraph_uv
+# langgraph_legal and tax_agent

 ## Overview

-**langgraph_uv** is a Python-based AI agent project for legal and tax Q&A, focusing on Income Tax and Real Estate Tax.
+**langgraph_legal and tax_agent** is a Python-based AI agent project for legal and tax Q&A, focusing on Income Tax and Real Estate Tax.
 It leverages modern LLM and vector database technologies such as LangChain, LangGraph, OpenAI, and ChromaDB.
 Each tax domain implements a Retrieval-Augmented Generation (RAG) pipeline for accurate, context-aware answers.